 Key points:

-• It’s saved to a BytesIO buffer.
+• The content is saved to a BytesIO buffer

 • An Artifact is yielded with name, content (base64 string), content_encoding="base64", and content_type="image/png".